Hqnnqh/core64/README.md

 For an example of how to extend and use Core64 as a base for your operating system, check out the [ChickenOS project](https://github.com/chickensoftware/os).

 ## Next Steps
 Core64 is just a minimal entry point for a kernel, and it currently lacks many of the essential features needed for a fully functioning operating system.
 As you continue to develop your OS, you'll need to implement memory management for the kernel itself, a gdt, interrupt handling, and many other features.
+Additionally, the loader itself should have proper error handling and display each step of the environment setup.

 ## OS Resources